deeplearning-wisc/vos/README.md

 Checkout our similar CVPR'22 work [STUD](https://github.com/deeplearning-wisc/stud) on object detection in video datasets if you are interested!

+## Update

+05/08/2022---We have updated the openreview with the new results of using a nonlinear MLP for binary classification instead of the logistic regression.
+Please check the code and models [here](https://github.com/deeplearning-wisc/vos/tree/main-MLP).

 ## Requirements
 ```
 pip install -r requirements.txt